zendesk/log4shell-tester/README.md

 All services needed can be brought up with `docker-compose up -d` which will build the image and setup the Redis server.

+After pulling, the image will need to be rebuilt with `docker-compose build`.

 The currently configured ports are 8080 for HTTP and 8636 for the LDAP server.

 ### Testing